canonical/lxd/doc/howto/network_bridge_resolved.md

 Domains=~lxd
 ```

+#### Apply the updated configuration

-If you have NOT freshly installed `lxd` (you've rebooted since install), then you only need to reload `systemd-resolved`:
+If you have rebooted since you first installed LXD, you only need to reload `systemd-resolved`:

     systemctl restart systemd-resolved.service

-In case you **haven't rebooted yet since first initializing `lxd`**, then you need to either A) reboot the system, or B) reload `systemd-networkd` (to reload the `.network` files) and restart `lxd` (to add the routing).
+If you have _not_ rebooted your system since you first installed LXD, you must either:
+1. reboot the system, or
+1. reload `systemd-networkd` (to reload the `.network` files) and restart `lxd` (to add the routing):

     networkctl reload
     snap restart lxd

-You can test that the configuration got applied by running:
+You can test that the updated configuration was applied by running:

     resolvectl status

-The output should contain a part similar to this (you can see the DNS server and the `.lxd` domain mentioned):
+The output should contain a section similar to the example shown below.
+You should see the configured DNS server and the `~lxd` domain:

 ```
 [...]